 Milnacipran

-Milnacipran (Savella TM) is not approved to treat depression but rather only fibromyalgia.
+Milnacipran (Savella TM) is not approved to treat Depression but rather only fibromyalgia.
 The chemical makeup of the drug is two-fold: D-milnacipran with a half-life of 8-10 hours and l-milnacipran with a half-life of 4-6 hours.
 It avoids interaction with the isoenzymes that cause drug interactions and genetic polymorphism.
 It had the most equal reuptake rate of all drugs studied, and may show signs of creating higher amounts of norepinephrine.
 It is the only drug with equal effects on both neurotransmitters without also affecting dopamine.
+While it does not appear on a typical best SNRI Depression ranking, its unique pharmacology makes it relevant in the broader SNRIs vs SSRIs discussion.

 Levomilnacipran